jarnheimer/laravel/README.md

 The fake responses are returned in the order they are provided to the `fake()` method.

-All responses are having a `fake()` method that allows you to easily create a response object by only providing the parameters relevant for your test case.
+All responses have a `fake()` method that allows you to easily create a response object by only providing the parameters relevant for your test case.

 ```php
 use OpenAI\Laravel\Facades\OpenAI;